aws-samples/amazon-serverless-datalake-workshop/instructions.md

 14. From **Databases** page select `weblogs` database and select **Tables in weblogs** link.
 You should see table `joindatasets` listed along with previously created tables.
 15. From **Tables** page, select `joindatasets` table and explore the table definition that glue crawler created.

-# Serveless Analysis of data in Amazon S3 using Amazon Athena Contd.
+# Serverless Analysis of data in Amazon S3 using Amazon Athena Contd.
 In previous sections we saw how Athena can leverage AWS Glue Data Catalog.
-In this section we will explore how you can create new table schema in Athena but still use the same AWS Glue Data Catalog.When you create a new table schema in Athena, Athena stores the schema in a data catalog and uses it when you run queries.Athena uses an approach known as schema-on-read, which means a schema is projected on to your data at the time you execute a query.
+In this section we will explore how you can create new table schema in Athena but still use the same AWS Glue Data Catalog.
+When you create a new table schema in Athena, Athena stores the schema in a data catalog and uses it when you run queries.
+Athena uses an approach known as schema-on-read, which means a schema is projected on to your data at the time you execute a query.
 This eliminates the need for data loading or transformation.
 Athena does not modify your data in Amazon S3.

 > **Note:** In regions where AWS Glue is supported, Athena uses the AWS Glue Data Catalog as a central location to store and retrieve table metadata throughout an AWS account.